Breaking in your new work boots can be a pain in the foot, but there are a few tips and tricks that make the process a little easier.

 The two main reasons for blisters are ill-fitting shoes or moisture.
 If your shoe is too big, you will spend the day slipping and rubbing up against the heel or other areas.
 Moisture from sweat can make your skin soft and susceptible to blisters.
 Preventing a blister can be as easy as getting a pair of new leather boots that fit your feet and making sure you are wearing a sock that fits well and wicks moisture.
 Stay away from cotton if sweat or moisture, even from the outside, is an issue.

 Once you have broken in your boots at home and have established the perfect fit, it is time to wear them to work.
 Bring an extra pair of shoes for those first few days, though.
 Never try to wear a new pair of leather work boots for an entire 12 to 15-hour shift and remember no amount of breaking in will help if the shoe does not fit.
 If you give it some time and try a few of the tips we mentioned, you should not have too many problems with your work boots.
+But, if you opt for comfortable and lightweight boots that still protect your feet, then you might want to check out our men's lightweight work boots.

 Interested in having your work boots fitted by a professional?
 Visit one of Boot Word’s locations today to get expert advice and input.